Defining Factors, Arguments, and Example Viewpoints

 Factors

 Derive the factors from the primary arguments.
-The goal is to to recast opposing primary arguments into a shared neutral context—a factor for the reader to consider—so that they address the same underlying question and can meet head-on rather than talk past each other.
+The goal is to recast opposing primary arguments into a shared neutral context—a factor for the reader to consider—so that they address the same underlying question and can meet head-on rather than talk past each other.

 In many cases, opposing primary arguments will map naturally onto a common factor.
 For example, in the death penalty debate, each side makes an argument about the morality of killing as punishment.
-For many people, this is a core consideration in their overall viewpiont.
+For many people, this is a core consideration in their overall viewpoint.
 So Morality is a good choice for a factor.

 Sometimes a primary argument from one side will have no clear counterpart from the other.
 In that case, do not manufacture a false equivalence.
 Instead, construct the strongest available counter-argument from the public discourse, or, if none is adequate, have the opposing side’s argument acknowledge the point and make the case that it is a less important consideration relative to other factors.
+Example: In the Physician-Assisted Death guide’s Mercy factor, the opponents’ argument grants there may be some cases where physician-assisted death is a merciful reponse but alludes to the other factors’ arguments as outweighing this point.

 If you can’t see any way to cover your topic with five or fewer factors, ask whether the topic is actually a composite of multiple topics.
 For example, if you try to create a guide on “the gun debate,” you will find there is no central policy question like there is in topics like abortion or the death penalty.
 Instead, in the United States, the gun debate is about a constellation of more than a dozen types of policies.
 Better in that case to focus on a single representatitive policy than to try wedging several different policy debates into one guide.
-For example, we chose concealed carry as the best represetantive topic, which then made the factors tractable.
+For example, we chose concealed carry as the best representantive topic, which then made the factors tractable.

 Example Viewpoints